 In addition to the online regridding functionality, the ESMF distribution also contains an exectuable for generating regridding weights.
 This tool reads in two grid files and outputs weights for interpolation between the two grids.
 The input and output files are all in netcdf format.
 The grid files are either in the same format as is used as an input to SCRIP [3], or in the ESMF unstructured grid format ??.
 The weight file is the same format as is output by SCRIP.
 The interpolation weights can be generated with the bilinear, patch, or first order conservative methods decribed below.
-This application assumes that the source and destination grids are spherical and that the coordinates given in the files are latitude and longitude values.
-This file based regrid weight generation application is fully parallel.
-This application is used in the ESMF_RegridWeightGenCheck external demo, so that can serve as an example of its use.
+Masking is supported for 2D logically rectangular (i.e. with grid\rank=2) grids in the SCRIP format.
+This application can do regrid weight generation from a global or regional source grid to a global or regional destination grid.
+It assumes that the source and destination grids are on a sphere and that the coordinates given in the files are latitude and longitude values.
+The coordinates can either be in degrees or radians (this is indicated by the "units" attribute attached to the value).
+This file based regrid weight generation application is parallel.
+This application is used in the ESMF\RegridWeightGenCheck external demo, so that can serve as an example of its use.